We continue to see complaints about iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max problems.

 If you run into a problem on your new iPhone, there’s no need to panic.
 There’s a good chance you’ll be able to avoid taking it into an Apple Store or your local carrier store for help.

-First, take a look at our list of fixes for the most common iOS 13 problems.
+First, take a look at our list of fixes for the most common iOS problems.
 It will take you through fixes for common issues like broken Bluetooth and busted Wi-Fi.

 If you can’t find a fix for your issue in our guides, you’ll want to check Apple’s discussion forums for potential fixes for your problem(s).

-If you’d rather explain your issue in person, you should take your new phone into your local Apple Store and see if they can diagnose your problem.
+If you’d rather explain your issue in person, take your new phone into your local Apple Store and see if they can diagnose your problem.
 If you’ve got an Apple Store in your area, you’ll want to schedule a Genius Bar appointment.

 Your iPhone is currently under warranty so they might offer you a replacement if the problem is serious enough.

 If you’re having issues on your iPhone 11, iPhone 11 Pro, or iPhone 11 Pro Max, you can try downgrading back to older software if the option is available.